Leinthwirg/tp4/README.md

 # tp3

-Tiny Project #3 DTC 477
+This is the README file for the new Tiny Project #3 that I'm working on